Measuring Weak-to-Strong Legibility of Reasoning Models: Results

-\textit{Transfer utility at the cost of efficiency} (DeepSeek-R1, OpenReasoning-32B, QwQ-32B): These models generate verbose traces (3,645--4,931 tokens) with high redundancy (23--26\%) and frequent backtracking, yet achieve top-3 transfer utility rankings.
+\textit{Transfer utility at the cost of efficiency} (DeepSeek-R1, Kimi-K2-Thinking, QwQ-32B): These models generate verbose traces (3,783--4,767 tokens) with high redundancy (16--31\%) and frequent backtracking, yet achieve top-3 transfer utility rankings.